 But most people don't know the history behind this popular man-made lake.
 Or more specifically, they don't know about the sunken livelihoods at the bottom of this monumental 39,000 acre reservoir.
 Nor may they know about the scores of farms that were swallowed up by the rising waters, farms that had been in families for generations.

-Additionally, most people may not even wonder what's at the bottom of this more than 1,100-foot-deep body of water.
+Additionally, most people may not even wonder what's at the bottom of this body of water that's barely more than 150-feet deep.
 Gorgeous sunsets, warm sunny days and life on the water can have that effect, right?

 Lake Sindey Lanier was created in the 1950s as an answer to the area's water supply needs, including those of the growing metropolitan area of Atlanta.
 After much effort on the part of many people, the groundbreaking for the project, which included the new Buford Dam, took place in the spring of 1950.

 Soon after, the government began buying up all the land needed for the project.
 They purchased more than 50,000 acres, reportedly paying landowners thirty dollars per acre.
 Some 700 families had to move to make way for the lake.
 Some moved their homes, but others just moved their belongings.

 It's been reported that the landowners were also paid for each building they were leaving behind.
 It's unclear whether this Apple Cider stand was moved or abandoned when all was said and done.
 But other buildings were abandoned, some of them to be torn down, especially the wooden buildings.
 Any buildings and structures that would be tall enough to extend above a water depth of 35 feet at the high water level were removed.

 Several block buildings and structures that weren't tall enough to extend above a depth of 35- feet remain at the bottom of Lake Lanier, mostly in a decomposing state, the mortar holding the blocks together having crumbled long ago.
 But there are remnants of the farms that still protrude above the water line.